 Bear in mind that barley is not gluten-free, so it won’t be a suitable grain for people with gluten intolerances doing keto.

-11. Einkorn Wheat
+11. Einkorn wheat

 Einkorn wheat is not as well-known as some of the other grains on this list, but it’s worth knowing about if you want to continue to have some grains in your diet while in a state of ketosis.